Auckland One Rail

 Auckland One Rail is a train operator that commenced operating services under contract to Auckland Transport in January 2022.
-It is a 50/50 joint venture owned by Singapore-based ComfortDelGro and Australian-based UGL Rail.
+They are the operator of the trains in the Auckland suburban rail network.
+The Conglomerate is a 50/50 joint venture owned by Singapore-based ComfortDelGro and Australian-based UGL Rail.
 The operation is the first overseas heavy rail venture by a Singapore company, as well as ComfortDelGro's first in New Zealand.
+Officers of the business are Martin Kearney (CEO), Gavin Panter (COO) and TBC (CFO).

 History

 On 27 August 2021, Auckland One Rail (AOR) was awarded an eight-year contract by Auckland Transport to operate the Auckland suburban rail network, beating a consortium of Transdev, John Holland and CAF.
 It took over from Transdev Auckland on 16 January 2022.
 The contract is worth around $NZ 130m/yr over an initial 8-year term, and the venture will take over responsibility for train maintenance from 2025.